sowla/useR2019-materials/README.md

 **Links to materials from tutorials (and hopefully talks) from useR 2019**

-Thanks to everyone who contributed to this list, especially Please feel free to make a pull request, add an issue, or tweet [\@s_owla](https://twitter.com/s_owla) :)
+Thanks to everyone who contributed to this list, especially Sarah N. Musy [\@musy_n](https://twitter.com/musy_n) who shared many links with me!
+Please feel free to make a pull request, add an issue, or tweet
+[\@s_owla](https://twitter.com/s_owla) :)

 You might also like [materials from rstudio::conf 2019](https://github.com/kbroman/RStudioConf2019Slides) that